jdelles/100-days-of-code/log.md

 Squeezed in an hour between running, grocery shopping and tennis.
 Weekends may be the toughest to stick with an hour a day.

+### Day 5: May 2, 2021
+#####

+**Today's Progress**:
+- Seaching, Sorting and Binary Search Trees in my CS class
+- Worked on website

+**Thoughts**:
+- Focus was getting through the last few elements of my CS classes.
+Should be getting a 4.0 this term!
+- Heading back to freeCodeCamp next

+### Day 6: May 3, 2021
+#####

+**Today's Progress**:
+- freeCodeCamp: Learn Basic CSS
+- freeCodeCamp: Applied Visual Design
+- freeCodeCamp: Applied Accessibility

+**Thoughts**:
+These courses are well structured.
+I may incorporate this into my training program at work soon.
+They keep asking for $5 - I gave it to them.
+Invest in your dreams!

+I actually learned a fair bit about CSS animation.
+It was fun to color in a penguin, make a heart, and make the heart beat!
+The 300 hour estimate seems excessive - but I also haven't hit the projects yet!

 ### Day X: MM DD, YYYY
 #####